 - A Work of marked excellence

 - B Work of superior quality

 - C Work of average quality

 - D Work of minimal passing quality

 - F Failure to do work of passing quality

-- CR Credit for Official Certifications, Licenses, Diplomas, Military Credit, Validated Credit, Prior Learning, Work Experience, and Transfer Credit
+- CR\ Credit for Official Certifications, Licenses, Diplomas, Military Credit, Validated Credit, Prior Learning, Work Experience, and Transfer Credit

-- LD Designates a Late Drop of a course (but not the entire semester schedule), granted for extenuating circumstances after the published last day to withdraw
+- LD\\ Designates a Late Drop of a course (but not the entire semester schedule), granted for extenuating circumstances after the published last day to withdraw

-- LW Designates a Late Withdrawal of a complete semester's schedule, granted for extenuating circumstances after the published last day to withdraw
+- LW\\ Designates a Late Withdrawal of a complete semester's schedule, granted for extenuating circumstances after the published last day to withdraw

 - NC No credit granted for course (audit)

 - NR No grade reported by instructor

-- SC Credit by examination
+- SC\ Credit by examination

 - U Course not completed for justifiable reasons, students may not graduate with a U on their record

-- W Course dropped during withdrawal period
+- W\\ Course dropped during withdrawal period

-- WA Course dropped administratively
+- WA\\ Course dropped administratively

-CR and SC credits do not count towards 5000/6000-level requirements, with the exception of graduate transfer hours approved by a program coordinator.
+\ CR and SC credits do not count towards 5000/6000-level requirements, with the exception of graduate transfer hours approved by a program coordinator.

-For more information about withdrawal grades, refer to the section Changes in Class Schedules, and either the Calendar in this catalog or the UCM Student Handbook.
-Course withdrawal and refund dates can also be found in MyCentral in the Student Records and Registration tab, under Registration using the "Check Refund and Withdrawal Dates" link.
+\\ For more information about withdrawal grades, refer to the section Changes in Class Schedules, and either the Calendar in this catalog or the UCM Student Handbook.
+Course withdrawal and refund dates can also be found in MyCentral.